laurengarcia/url-metadata/README.md

 ```

 #### Option: Decode
-You can supply a custom function to decode the metadata scraped from the url.
-Example decoding of EUC-JP (Japanese) metadata can be found in `example/decode.js`.
+Supply a custom function to decode the metadata scraped from the url.
+Example decoding of EUC-JP (Japanese) can be found in `test/decode-EUC-JP.test.js`.

-If you pass in an options.decode() function, this module will force the [request](https://www.npmjs.com/package/request) module to return the scraped metadata as a buffer to decode().
-This module is not opinionated about what you do in the decode() function, only that it accepts a buffer as its argument and returns a string.
+This module is not opinionated about what you do in the decode() function.
+It simply receives a buffer as argument and must return a string.

 #### Option: Encode
-You can supply a custom function to encode the metadata fields before they are returned from this module, see `example/encode.js`:
+Supply a custom function to encode the metadata fields before they are returned from this module, see `test/encode.test.js`:
 ```javascript
 const options = {
   encode: function (value) {